 Johns Hopkins University is active in reducing waste and promoting recycling and composting on all of its campuses.
-In fiscal year 2017, Johns Hopkins University achieved an overall waste diversion rate of 43%, surpassing its standing goal of 35%.
+In fiscal year 2017, Johns Hopkins University achieved an overall waste diversion rate of 43%.

 The university has also developed initiatives focused on source reduction, including reducing total paper consumption.
 When we do buy paper products, our goal is to use post-consumer recycled content paper.
 For example, campuses use at least 50% post-consumer recycled content for bathroom products, with most using 100%.

-Organic and biodegradable waste collected for composting on campus is taken to an off-site service facility where it is processed into soil for gardening and farming in the region.
+Organic and biodegradable waste collected for composting on campus is taken to an off-site service facility where it is processed into soil amendment for use in landscaping on some campuses and sold commercially for gardening and farming in the region.
 Beyond creating a new useful product, composting also diminishes the public and environmental health problems caused by traditional waste disposal at landfills and incinerators.
 Air pollution from the burning and burying of waste in landfills causes public health and environmental problems such as cancer, asthma, and species and habitat loss.
-On campus, the following items are accepted for composting: all food scraps (pre and postconsumer), compostable utensils made from biodegradable material, and all paper products like plates, coffee cups, napkins, and paper towels.
+Additionally, applying soil amendment from composting reduces the need for chemical fertilizers and pesticides that runoff into the Chesapeake Bay and harm aquatic ecosystems.
+On campus, the following items are accepted for composting: all food scraps (pre and postconsumer), compostable utensils made from plant material, and all paper products like plates, coffee cups, napkins, and paper towels.
 Click on your campus/division to determine if compost collection is available where you are under the “Campuses & Contacts” section

 Sorting your waste can seem difficult, especially when you’re on the go.
 To help you better understand what bins you should be using and work to reduce contamination of recycling and compost bins, we’ve developed a one page Waste 101 document.
 For further questions about waste diversion, please contact the Office of Sustainability at email@example.com.